microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/PutRelativeFile.rst

     :resheader X-WOPI-ValidRelativeTarget:
         A UTF-7 encoded **string** that specifies a full file name including the file extension.
-This header may be used when responding with a :statuscode:`409` because a file with the requested name already exists.
+This header may be used when responding with a :statuscode:`409` because a file with the requested name already exists, or when responding with a :statuscode:`400` because the requested name contained invalid characters.
 If this response header is included, Office Online will automatically retry the PutRelativeFile operation using the contents of this header as the **X-WOPI-RelativeTarget** value and will not display an error message to the user.